NEARFoundation/transaction-tracking-app/README.md

 # Deployments

-It automatically deploys each commit of the `main` branch to https://tta-basic.onrender.com/
+It automatically deploys each commit of the `main` branch to https://tta-basic.onrender.com (which is the production location).

+The production URL soon will be https://transactions.nearfoundation.engineering via CNAME.

 See https://dashboard.render.com/